Great Smoky Mountains National Park

 In a field behind the Oconaluftee Visitors Center and along the Oconaluftee River, the Park Service has recreated a late 19th century mountain farm with authentic log structures moved from their original locations throughout the National Park.
 One of the buildings, the John E. Davis farmhouse (shown), originally stood in the Indian Creek/Thomas Divide area north of Bryson City.

 Other buildings include a barn, apple house, springhouse, and a working blacksmith shop.
 To get a sense of how families may have lived 100 years ago, the farm also demonstrates historic gardening and agricultural practices, including livestock.
-The Park offers offers self-guided audio tours using a sonic want available for rent for $2.99.
-The 30-minute walking tour covers keeping bees, vegetable gardening, and aspects of social life in the mountains.
+The Park has a 30-minute self-guided walking tour audio guide for rental that covers keeping bees, vegetable gardening, and aspects of social life in the mountains.

 You might spot some elk in the fields at the visitor center.
 Mid-late afternoons are the best times.